Student Employment Regulations

 |Salaried Payment||Up to $2000||The salary must remain the same for each pay period.
 Salaried payment for a specified number of pay periods.|

 Effective August 1, 2003, all newly employed students at Eastern Illinois University will utilize Direct Deposit.
-Once enrolled, students shall not revoke participation, but may change accounts or banking facility.
-All account number or routing number changes must be reported to the Payroll Office.
+All account number or routing number changes must be reported to the Payroll Office, Old Main, Room 2011.

 Student employees must comply with the Drug-Free Workplace Guidelines.
-A copy of the policy is sent to each student, with his or her first student employment contract.
-A copy of the policy is available at here.
+A copy of the policy is available here.

-Qualified students will be referred to job vacancies regardless of race/color, gender age, religion, national origin or ancestry, marital status, physical or mental disability, veteran status, sexual orientation, or any basis of discrimination precluded by the applicable federal and state statues.
+Qualified students will be employed regardless of race/color, gender age, religion, national origin or ancestry, marital status, physical or mental disability, veteran status, sexual orientation, or any basis of discrimination precluded by the applicable federal and state statutes.

 A student employee must be enrolled in six or more EIU hours per semester.
 (For international student requirements, see International Students)

 Special Summer Enrollment Rules: A student employee must be enrolled in six or more semester hours in a summer session unless he/she completed 6 semester hours during the prior spring semester.
 Federal Work-Study students must be enrolled in six or more hours without exception.
 The Director of Financial Aid may make exceptions to the enrollment requirements for the summer on a limited basis when circumstances warrant.

 Students with graduate assistantships that do not include a stipend are eligible for on campus employment.